 “I know, I know~”

-Wish pulled out his gun from out of her pocket.
+Wish pulled out his gun, the Scarlet Grimoire, from out of her pocket.

 Faith couldn’t help but sigh.
-His entire body hurt and he was extremely tired.
+His entire body hurt and he was exhausted.
 However, there was something important in his mind.
 Something he had to put into action right at this instant.